wacncontent/CustomizeTool/addCommentOutput/articles/batch/batch-dotnet-get-started.md

 ### Create the data files

-1. In the GettingStarted project, create a new text file named <!-- deleted by customization **taskdata1.txt** --><!-- keep by customization: begin --> **taskdata1** <!-- keep by customization: end -->, copy the following text to it, and then save the file.
+1. In the GettingStarted project, create a new text file named **taskdata1.txt**, copy the following text to it, and then save the file.

 	You can use Azure Virtual Machines to provision on-demand, scalable compute infrastructure when you need flexible resources for your business needs.
 From the gallery, you can create virtual machines that run Windows, Linux, and enterprise applications such as SharePoint and SQL Server.
 Or, you can capture and use your own images to create customized virtual machines.

-2. Create a new text file named <!-- deleted by customization **taskdata2.txt** --><!-- keep by customization: begin --> **taskdata2** <!-- keep by customization: end -->, copy the following text to it, and then save the file.
+2. Create a new text file named **taskdata2.txt**, copy the following text to it, and then save the file.

 	Quickly deploy and manage powerful applications and services with Azure Cloud Services.
 Simply upload your application and Azure handles the deployment details - from provisioning and load balancing to health monitoring for continuous availability.
 Your application is backed by an industry leading 99.95% monthly SLA.
 You just focus on the application and not the infrastructure.

-3. Create a new text file named <!-- deleted by customization **taskdata3.txt** --><!-- keep by customization: begin --> **taskdata3** <!-- keep by customization: end -->, copy the following text to it, and then save the file.
+3. Create a new text file named **taskdata3.txt**, copy the following text to it, and then save the file.

 	Azure Web Sites provide a scalable, reliable, and easy-to-use environment for hosting web applications.
 Select from a range of frameworks and templates to create a web site in seconds.
 Use any tool or OS to develop your site with .NET, PHP, Node.js or Python.
 Choose from a variety of source control options including TFS, GitHub, and BitBucket to set up continuous integration and develop as a team.
 Expand your site functionality over time by leveraging additional Azure managed services like storage, CDN, and SQL Database.

 ### Upload the files to the Storage container

-1. Open the Program.cs file of the <!-- deleted by customization **GettingStarted** --><!-- keep by customization: begin --> GettingStarted <!-- keep by customization: end --> project, and then add this method that uploads the files:
+1. Open the Program.cs file of the **GettingStarted** project, and then add this method that uploads the files:

 		static void CreateFiles()
 		{